prashant-me/dslink-java-snmp/README.md

 For walk results and incoming traps, the dslink will automatically parse OIDs into names using the standard IANA and IETF MIB files, as well as any user-defined MIB files.
 The 'MIBs' node displays all user-defined MIB files and allows you to remove them.
 Invoke this node's 'add MIB' action with the full text of the MIB to add a new MIB file.

+Note: If the MIB does not get added, it most likely contains syntax errors. smilint (https://www.ibr.cs.tu-bs.de/projects/libsmi/tools) is a good tool for checking MIB syntax.
+Additionally, smidump (same link) can be used to convert between SMIv1 and SMIv2.
+This dslink supports both formats, but will not load MIBs that mix the two. smidump can be useful for converting such a MIB to only use one of the formats.

 ##Internals